 - Reference to the breach clause in the lease

-- Must be signed by the landlord or the agentAnd should be delivered by registered mail.
-Although some leases don’t specify this, according to our attorney an eviction case was apparently rejected by a local judge because the notice letter was not sent by registered mail – so save yourself time, money and frustration and send registered, and file the Post Office slip as proof that notice was properly served.
+The letter should be delivered by registered mail.
+Although some leases don’t specify this, according to our attorney, an eviction case was apparently rejected by a local judge because the notice letter was not sent by registered mail.
+So save yourself time, money and frustration and send a registered mail, and file the Post Office slip as proof that notice was properly served.
 The notice is valid whether the tenant acknowledges it or not.

-- If the tenant doesn’t remedy the non-payment breach within the 20 business days, and doesn’t vacate, you will need to contact an attorney to issue summons for outstanding rent and commence with eviction proceedings.
-Please do use an attorney who specialises, it can help shorten the process and an eviction procedure not followed correctly can cause costly delays.
+If the tenant doesn’t remedy the non-payment breach within the 20 business days, and doesn’t vacate, you will need to contact an attorney to issue summons for outstanding rent and commence with eviction proceedings.
+Please do use an attorney who specialises in evictions, as it can help shorten the process, and an eviction procedure not followed correctly can cause costly delays.

 REQUEST A PROPERTY INSPECTION

 If a tenant starts paying late and giving you the run around with promises to pay, it would be wise to also request a property inspection to ensure their lack of respect is not extending to their care of the property.
 Remember that you may not arrive unannounced or enter without permission.